bhushan9/Code-Optimization-Using-GPU/README.md

+Description
+This project is about optimizing given CUDA core in terms of speed and memory, using different techniques such as reduced instruction computing, thread divergence and memory optimizations.
+Read the Report.pdf for detailed report on optimization performance result

 How to compile the project.
 1. Copy the files to a local directory and set that directory as the current working directory.
 2. Enter command "make filename" and replace the filename with the appropriate name of the file.
 For eg: make norm